Attractions & Activities

 Soulistic Health Center

 Located on one of the town’s oldest historic sites in the heart of “old Tubac,” this desert haven features copper-ionized chemical-free therapeutic hot and cold jacuzzi tubs, heated lap pool, and infrared sauna.
-Curiously, previous owners kept adding pools to this historic property, which now boasts seven pools, each offering unique and soothing water experiences.
+Curiously, previous owners kept adding pools to this historic property, which now boasts five pools, each offering unique and soothing water experiences.

 Bird Watching in Tubac